ishipachev/biosignal_challenge_2020/README.md

 * params.tgTierName
 * params.tgIntervalName

-Params files also include all configuration parameters, including options for feature extractor and layers configuration.
-After each training they will be saved next to all checkpoints.
+Params files also include all configuration parameters with options for feature extractor and layers configuration.
+After each training they will be saved next to all checkpoints so all configuration will be stored with results it have produced.

-Splitting labeled datased defined by *params.trnProportion* and *params.trnNames* + *params.valNames*. *params.trnProportion* is used to devide labeled set on train and validation portions, but if some files named manually through usage of options *params.trnNames* or *params.valNames* they will be added to proportionally devided set.
+Splitting labeled datased defined by *params.trnProportion* and *params.trnNames* + *params.valNames*. *params.trnProportion* is used to split labeled set on train and validation portions, but if some files manually named by usage of options *params.trnNames* or *params.valNames* they will be added to mentioned set.
-To avoid proportional devision and rely only on written filenames, set *params.trnProportion* to zero
+To skip proportional splitting and rely only on written filenames, set *params.trnProportion* to zero

 ## Validate by running task.p

 To validate result pick the best network from *checkpoint* folder.
 Put this network checkpoint (it is a net itself) into *net* folder with *trainOpt* file.
-This network and options will be used to evaluate result on all files by testing script.
+This network and its options will be used to evaluate result on all files by testing script.
 Also put all .wav files into runFolder.
-It is necessarily for running test.p script.
+It is necessarily for running test.p script and was designed this way by challenge organizers.
 Just run test.p at the end.